AndrasE/port/README.md

 - **Lazy Loading** - Optimizes page performance by deferring the loading of non-essential elements until they are needed.
 - **Embeds** - The website includes embeds to display external content including Youtube, Codesandbox and Github pages.
 - **Swipe Functionality** - Using **[hammer.js](https://hammerjs.github.io/)** can recognize gestures made by touch, mouse and pointerEvents.
 - **Custom Animations** - Smooth transitions and effects enhance the overall user experience.
 - **Enhanced Functionality** - Additional features and interactions have been added to provide a more engaging experience.

 ## Run 🚀

-HTML, CSS, vanilla-JS only, you just need to clone it:
+### HTML, CSS, and Vanilla JS Setup

+To use the plain HTML version of this project, follow these steps:

+Clone the repository:

 `git clone https://github.com/AndrasE/port`

+Navigate to the public folder:

-`cd PROJECTNAME`
+`cd PROJECTNAME/public`

+Open index.html in your browser:

 `open index.html`

+### Running the Project with EJS

+Install the project dependencies:

+`
+$ npm install
+`

+Install nodemon globally (if not already installed):

+`
+$ npm install -g nodemon
+`

+Serve and compile the EJS templates:

+`
+$ nodemon render-ejs.js
+`

+The command above will automatically compile your EJS templates and generate an HTML file in the `public` folder.